jendave/fifth-edition-srd/docs/player/combat.md

 ### Hide ###

 When you take the Hide action, you make a Dexterity (Stealth) check in an attempt to hide, following the rules for hiding.
-If you succeed, you gain certain benefits, as described in the “Unseen Attackers and Targets” section later in this chapter.
+If you succeed, you gain certain benefits, as described in the “Unseen Attackers and Targets” section.

 ### Ready ###